Entanglement and chaos near critical point in strongly coupled gauge theory

 where ${\Lambda}_{knm}$ is given by the following relation

-Hence, by incorporating the UV-divergence-dependent term into \eqref{eq26}, we can derive the overall surface area of the external surface associated with a rectangular strip having a width of $l$ on the boundary.
+Hence, by incorporating the UV-divergence-dependent term into \eqref{eq26}, we can derive the overall surface area of the extremal surface associated with a rectangular strip having a width of $l$ on the boundary.
 Similarly, by following this procedure, we can determine the subsystem's width as a function of the turning point.
-Consequently, through the utilization of multinomial expansions and the solution of the integral, as outlined in equation \eqref{eq21}, we can establish the ensuing relationship.
+Further, through the utilization of multinomial expansions and the solution of the integral, outlined in equation \eqref{eq21}, the following relation is established,